henrikau/i3ds-framework-cpp/README.md

 ## Building and installing

+### Downloading source and picking the right branch

+All the source code is contained in a git repository, and there are 2 branches of particular interest.
+For a more stable release-cycle, look there are a few tagged releases on the type "v1.1", "v1.2-rc0" and so on.

+* Tagged releases: these are releases that we have tested and run through different scenarios and they should be stable.
+An -rc-release will see a few updates before a final (non-rc) release is tagged.
+Once released, new development will be pushed to the next dot-release.

+* master: this is the stable branch, a bit more live than a tagged release, but it should be fairly safe to use.

+* next: this is our main integration branch.
+It should be stable, but please note that this may break on occasions.

+Any other branches must be considered development branches and they may, at the owner's discretion be rebased, deleted or otherwise (temporarily) broken.
+Please do not use these for anything but bleeding edge development.

 ### Building using docker for x86-64 systems

 A dockerized build environment is provided to make it easier to build